Exoplanet: Color and brightness

 The darkest known planet in terms of geometric albedo is TrES-2b, a hot Jupiter that reflects less than 1% of the light from its star, making it less reflective than coal or black acrylic paint.
-Hot Jupiters are expected to be quite dark due to sodium and potassium in their atmospheres but it is not known why TrES-2b is so dark—it could be due to an unknown chemical compound.
+Hot Jupiters are expected to be quite dark due to sodium and potassium in their atmospheres, but it is not known why TrES-2b is so dark—it could be due to an unknown chemical compound.

 For gas giants, geometric albedo generally decreases with increasing metallicity or atmospheric temperature unless there are clouds to modify this effect.
 Increased cloud-column depth increases the albedo at optical wavelengths, but decreases it at some infrared wavelengths.
 Optical albedo increases with age, because older planets have higher cloud-column depths.
 Optical albedo decreases with increasing mass, because higher-mass giant planets have higher surface gravities, which produces lower cloud-column depths.
 Also, elliptical orbits can cause major fluctuations in atmospheric composition, which can have a significant effect.

 There is more thermal emission than reflection at some near-infrared wavelengths for massive and/or young gas giants.
 So, although optical brightness is fully phase-dependent, this is not always the case in the near infrared.

-Temperatures of gas giants reduce over time and with distance from their star.
+Temperatures of gas giants reduce over time and with distance from their stars.
 Lowering the temperature increases optical albedo even without clouds.
 At a sufficiently low temperature, water clouds form, which further increase optical albedo.
-At even lower temperatures ammonia clouds form, resulting in the highest albedos at most optical and near-infrared wavelengths.
+At even lower temperatures, ammonia clouds form, resulting in the highest albedos at most optical and near-infrared wavelengths.

 Magnetic field

 In 2014, a magnetic field around HD 209458 b was inferred from the way hydrogen was evaporating from the planet.
 It is the first (indirect) detection of a magnetic field on an exoplanet.
-The magnetic field is estimated to be about one tenth as strong as Jupiter's.
+The magnetic field is estimated to be about one-tenth as strong as Jupiter's.

-The magnetic fields of exoplanets may be detectable by their auroral radio emissions with sensitive enough radio telescopes such as LOFAR.
-The radio emissions could enable determination of the rotation rate of the interior of an exoplanet, and may yield a more accurate way to measure exoplanet rotation than by examining the motion of clouds.
+The magnetic fields of exoplanets are thought to be detectable by their auroral radio emissions with sensitive low-frequency radio telescopes such as LOFAR, although they have yet to be found.
+The radio emissions could measure the rotation rate of the interior of an exoplanet, and may yield a more accurate way to measure exoplanet rotation than by examining the motion of clouds.
+However, the most sensitive radio search for auroral emissions, thus far, from nine exoplanets with Arecibo also did not result in any discoveries.